komo-248/Car-Mount-DIN-Gap-Filler/README.md

 The Offroam system uses a standard ball diameter.
 The ball was modeled to spec and printed as a solid feature.
 PETG-CF shrinkage is low but measurable — validate the printed ball diameter with calipers before attempting to seat the mount head.
 A slight oversize (0.1–0.2mm) is intentional to account for print shrinkage and ensure a firm, rattle-free connection.

-**General PETG-CF Dimensional Notes:**

-PETG-CF tends to print slightly undersized in XY relative to the model due to CF fiber packing.
-If your slicer has an XY size compensation setting, a value of +0.1 to +0.2mm may improve dimensional accuracy on mating surfaces.

 ---

 ## Files